 Most of us don’t really think about our lungs.
 Unless we are sick and breathing becomes strained or uncomfortable, the lungs hardly cross our minds.
 Even though we don’t think much about them, our lungs are constantly working for us.
 Since birth, before we understand anything else about the world, our instinct to breathe is present.
 It is second nature for our lungs to fill our bodies with clean oxygen, protect our airways, and release carbon dioxide – all with very little praise.

 For some, taking advantage of our lungs is a thing of the past.
-The pandemic has caused us to rethink the way we view our natural immunities, especially when it comes to lung and respiratory health.
+Recent events caused us to rethink the way we view our natural immunities, especially when it comes to lung and respiratory health.
 The virus forcefully impacts the respiratory system, jeopardizing one of our most primary vital functions – our breathing.

 Of course, contracting a sickness of this magnitude is scary.
 As a result, plenty of retailers are starting to sell “lung detox“ wellness products.
 Not only are many of these products ineffective, but they also make false claims.
 If the product is promising a miracle solution, be wary.

 The best way to detox your lungs is naturally, and you shouldn’t have to spend a penny.
 Before impulse-purchasing a “too good to be true” product because you’re afraid to get sick, check out these natural ways to detox your lungs.

 Note: These options will not make you immune to any viruses or bacteria, but they do improve your lung function and increase your overall lung and breathing health.

 Three Natural Lung Cleansing Tips

 There are many natural ways to cleanse and detoxify your lungs.
 We have listed our favorite three because they are the absolute easiest and most effective, and they can be done at home.